cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - New magnification function in the display for graphics and/or display of co-ordinates of the current mouse pointer position.

+- Make all dialogs thread-safe, so the user can cancel long-running transactions, without stopping the whole program via the task manager.
+  This is already implemented in the factorisation dialog.
+  This is especially meaningful for cryptanalysis (it would be necessary for the known-plaintext analysis of the single-column transpostion:
+  If the upper bound of the permutation length is not limited, it takes a felt eternity if the upper bound is >900.
+Here we limited the length of the permutation to 100 for consistency reasons, because our implementation of the permutation cipher does not allow longer permutation lengths.

 - Visualization:
    - Visualization of dependencies and workflows in protocols (not only "simple" algorithms) is a meaningful enhancement.